svsvenu/svsvenu.github.io/_posts/2015-8-10-Webmethods on Docker.md

 ###Step 6 - Start the webmethods installation

 Since we are inside the container without a GUI to help us, the webmethods installation has to be command line.
-This can be accomplished by running the following installer command.
+This can be accomplished by running the following installer commands.

 ```